Listen to this article:

 Some families choose to go plant-based for ethical, environmental and sustainability reasons.
 Others choose plant-based diets for suspected health benefits.
 Leading doctors endorse plant-based diets as a way to combat heart disease, diabetes and obesity.
 Generally, plant-based diets are higher in fiber, unsaturated fats, vitamins, anti-inflammatory antioxidants and phytonutrients.
 And, others opt to choose more plant-based options, specifically plant-based milks, due to either documented or suspected allergies or intolerances.

-Choosing foods from plants lowers the exposure to foods derived from animals that may have been treated with antibiotics or hormones.
+Choosing foods from plants or adopting a completely vegan diet can lower the exposure to foods derived from animals that may have been treated with antibiotics or hormones.
 While there has been no direct negative consequence found as a result of antibiotics or hormone use in animals, there has not been a lot of research on its safety either.
 This leaves many, parents included, who want to minimize the potential indirect exposure of animal antibiotics and hormones to themselves and their little ones during their crucial years of development.

 As a Registered Dietitian specializing in pediatrics, ensuring appropriate physical and cognitive development in children is the main priority for me.
 And, I know this is a priority shared with most pediatric healthcare providers.
 Generally, children should be on the least restrictive diets as tolerated to make sure they are getting in all of their needed nutrients to grow.
 This is why some question the safety of plant-based diets for children because of the potential nutritional deficiencies, particularly early in life, that may have consequences on growth and cognitive development.
 But let’s jump to what the actual experts, including the Academy of Nutrition and Dietetics (AND) and the American Academy of Pediatrics (AAP) say: a well-planned vegetarian diet can support adequate nutrition in growing children.
 And, many studies back this up.